 Questions: Lots of studies on LLMs have figured out their capability of ‘reasoning’.
 Could we use this capability in educational context? - like, evaluate mathematical solutions.

-This is a wrapup of a casual research which tries to propose a metric, which can evaluate mathematical solutions based on ‘understanding’, not correct answers.
-Even though the research ended up with solid official publication, since it had some meaningful lessons learned, I appreciate prof. Lee of Yonsei University who provided guidance and instruction in this project.
+This is a wrapup of an academic research which tries to propose a metric, which can evaluate mathematical solutions based on ‘understanding’, not correct answers.
+The research had been submitted as academic research paper, but not finally published.
+However, since it had some meaningful lessons learned, I appreciate prof. Lee of Yonsei University who provided guidance and instruction in this project, and sharing insights through this post.

 How could we utilize LLMs better?